pingcap/docs/performance-tuning-methods.md

 **Example 4: Prepared statements have a resource leak**

-The number of `StmtExecute` commands per second is much greater than that of `StmtClose` per second, which indicates that the application has a object leak for prepared statements.
+The number of `StmtPrepare` commands per second is much greater than that of `StmtClose` per second, which indicates that the application has an object leak for prepared statements.

 ![OLTP-Query](/media/performance/prepared_statement_leaking.png)

 - In the QPS panel, the red bold line indicates the number of failed queries, and the Y axis on the right indicates the coordinate value of the number.
 In this example, the number of failed quries per second is 74.6.
-- In the CPS By Type panel, the number of `StmtExecute` commands per second is much greater than that of `StmtClose` per second, which indicates that a object leak occurs in the application for prepared statements.
+- In the CPS By Type panel, the number of `StmtPrepare` commands per second is much greater than that of `StmtClose` per second, which indicates that an object leak occurs in the application for prepared statements.
 - In the Queries Using Plan Cache OPS panel, `avg-miss` is almost equal to `StmtExecute` in the CPS By Type panel, which indicates that almost all SQL executions miss the execution plan cache.

 #### KV/TSO Request OPS and KV Request Time By Source

 - In the KV/TSO Request OPS panel, you can view the statistics of KV and TSO requests per second.
 Among the statistics, `kv request total` represents the sum of all requests from TiDB to TiKV.
 By observing the types of requests from TiDB to PD and TiKV, you can get an idea of the workload profile within the cluster.
-- In the KV Request Time By Source panel, you can view the time ratio of each KV request and all request sources.
+- In the KV Request Time By Source panel, you can view the time ratio of each KV request type and all request sources.
     - kv request total time: The total time of processing KV and TiFlash requests per second.
     - Each KV request and the corresponding request source form a columnar stacked graph, in which `external` identifies normal business requests and `internal` identifies internal activity requests (such as DDL and auto analyze requests).

 In the KV Request Time By Source panel, you can view the total number of connections and the number of connections per TiDB.

-The counts help you determine whether the total number of connections is normal and the number of connections per TiDB is even. `active connections` records the number of active connections, which is equal to the database time per second.

 **Example 1: Busy workload**